England beats Kosovo 5-3 in wild Euro 2020 qualifier

 SOUTHAMPTON, England (AP) — England recovered from conceding a goal after 35 seconds to score five times in the first half in a wild 5-3 win over Kosovo on Tuesday, maintaining the team’s perfect start to qualifying for next year’s European Championship.

 Jadon Sancho scored twice in two minutes — the 19-year-old winger’s first goals at senior international level — to cap an England comeback that also featured goals for Raheem Sterling and Harry Kane.
-There was also an own-goal.
+There was also an own-goal, while Kane missed a penalty in the second half.

 Kosovo’s commitment to attack left the team wide open at the back but threatening going forward, making for an end-to-end match at St. Mary’s Stadium in Southampton on a rare occasion England wasn’t playing a home international at Wembley Stadium.